We are here to help

 Free UPS Ground Shipping

-Alen offers FREE UPS ground shipping to destinations within the Continental US for all products sold through AlenCorp.com.
+Alen offers FREE FedEx ground shipping to destinations within the Continental US for all products sold through AlenCorp.com.
 Alen Air Purifiers and Filters arrive to most destinations within 3 to 4 business days when ordered by 2:00pm CST.

 To see other available shipping options, add your product to cart and view the shipping drop-down menu.
-Please note that UPS does not deliver on the weekends, so all days noted are business days and exclude Saturdays and Sundays.
+Please note that FedEx does not deliver on the weekends, so all days noted are business days and exclude Saturdays and Sundays.

 If for any reason you are not fully satisfied with your purchase within 60 days of receipt of shipment, we’ll refund your money — no questions asked.
 All you pay is return shipping.